-The most important part of any research project is to clearly and accurately define objectives, because they provide the framework for the entire project and will guide each step of the research process from survey design to final reporting.
+The most important part of any event marketing research project is to clearly and accurately define objectives.

 Before defining research objectives, you need to know three things:

-1. A comprehensive understanding of what the event marketing research is intended to measure.
+1. A comprehensive understanding of what the event marketing research intends to measure.

 2. The goals and key performance indicators that will define the success of the program.

-3. An understanding of what actions the client will want to take as a result of the event marketing research.
+3. An understanding of what actions the client will want to take as a result of the research.

 1. Comprehensive Understanding of the Program

 Event marketing research objectives cannot be created if you don’t know anything about the program the research is designed to measure.
-The planning phase is the time when research objectives must be established, and should include a lot of communication between the account team and the measurement team.
+The planning phase is the time when you must establish research objectives.

 2. Goals and Key Performance Measures